Remodeling a kitchen can cost thousands of dollars.

 6. DIY Floor and Ceiling Molding

 When we began remodeling our home, it astonished me how expensive basic things were to buy.
-For instance, a contractor pack of floor molding was almost $80.
+For instance, a contractor pack of floor molding costs more than I anticipated.

-However, over the years, it has now advanced to almost $90 a pack.
+However, over the years, it has now advanced and costs even more.
 Stuff that you really don’t think much about when you have it.

 7. DIY Fixtures